MicrosoftDocs/dynamics365smb-docs/business-central/warehouse-how-to-move-items-in-advanced-warehousing.md

     * If the bin rankings reflect the physical layout of the warehouse, use the **Bin Ranking** sorting method to organize the work around the bin locations.

   > [!NOTE]
-  > Lines will be sorted by selected criteria in ascending order.
-If you sort by document, first sorting will be done by document type based on the **Warehouse Activity Source Document** enum.
-If you sort by ship-to, first sorting will be done by Desctination Type based on **Warehouse Destination Type** enum.
+  > Lines are sorted in ascending order by the selected criteria.
+If you sort by document, sorting is done first by document type based on the **Warehouse Activity Source Document** enum.
+If you sort by ship-to, sorting is done by destination type based on the **Warehouse Destination Type** field.

 4. Perform the put-away.